Last Updated on May 17, 2023 by Lori

 When you walk into your home, does it smell fresh and clean?
 Today I am sharing an easy way to make your home smell amazing by making DIY Homemade Air Fresheners in Your Crockpot!

 I’ve always loved candles, not just for the ambiance of a flickering flame in the dark, but also for the wonderful fragrance they can add to a room.
 Lately, however, the scents more often seem to be “off” to me – that is, they seem to smell of artificial ingredients, and the result is unlike anything found in nature.

-I still love the ambiance of candles, but I find myself craving ways to add more natural fragrance to my home.
+I still love the ambiance of candles, but I find myself craving ways to add more natural fragrances to my home.

 A few days ago, I entered my house after an afternoon walk with the dog, to the most incredible, delicious, drool-worthy aroma.
 I had put dinner together in the slow cooker that morning, and a few hours later, the scent was heavenly.